-From bungy jumping where it all began to driving to Paradise, literally, these are 17 of the most epic things to do in Queenstown.
+From mountain biking, skydiving, and bungy jumping where it all began to driving to Paradise, literally, these are 21 of the best things to do in Queenstown, New Zealand.

 If you’re the kind of person that loves adrenaline and adventure, all while hanging out in one of the most beautiful places in the Southern Hemisphere, then Queenstown on the South Island of New Zealand is for you!

 Known as being the adventure capital of the world, Queenstown has been attracting visitors for decades, and now this once-sleepy little village tucked away in the mountains is one of the most popular tourist destinations in the country.

 During our first trip to New Zealand in 2018, we spent 5 days exploring Queenstown and discovered what all the hype was about.

 The first night we arrived it was foggy and misty, and we had literally no idea what was surrounding us.
 But in the morning the clouds lifted, the surrounding mountains of the Southern Alps came out and we were speechless.